ARPA-SIMC/dballe/doc/fapi_reference.md

 The error indicator for the function
 Set the maximum date for a query.

-Handle to a DB-All.e session
 <a name='idba_enqlevel'></a>
 #### idba_enqlevel(handle, ltype1, l1, ltype2, l2)

 Parameters:

 * `handle`: Handle to a DB-All.e session
-* `ltype`: Level type from the output record
+* `ltype1`: Type of the first level from the output record
 * `l1`: L1 from the output record
+* `ltype2`: Type of the second level from the output record
 * `l2`: L2 from the output record

 Return value: